Hearty Chicken-Vegetable Quinoa Soup

 - 1 cup frozen corn

 - Heat a large pot over medium-high heat and add oil.
-Once hot, add onion and cook until softened and golden brown around the edges, about 2 minutes.
+Once hot, add onions and cook until softened and golden brown around the edges, about 2 minutes.

-- Add carrot, celery, and garlic.
+- Add carrots, celery, and garlic.
 Sprinkle a ½ teaspoon of salt over the veggies.
 Cook, stirring occasionally, for 5 minutes.

 - Add chicken thighs to the pot.
-Sprinkle over 1 teaspoon of salt and Italian seasoning.
-Pour broth over and bring up to a simmer.
+Sprinkle with 1 teaspoon of salt and Italian seasoning.
+Pour broth in and bring up to a simmer.

 - Add quinoa and beans.
 Stir, cover pot and cook at a low simmer for 20 minutes or until chicken is no longer pink in the middle.

 - Once cooked through, use tongs to remove chicken from pot and place on a plate to cool slightly.

 - Stir peas, corn, and balsamic vinegar into the soup.
 Let simmer for about 5 minutes.

 - When cool enough to handle, carefully cut or shred chicken into bite-sized pieces.
 Add back to the pot.
 Taste the soup then season with additional salt and pepper as needed.
 Serve warm.Allow leftovers to cool completely before storing in fridge for up to 3 days.
 Note: As the soup sit, the quinoa will absorb more liquid so stir in the additional cup of broth (or more) as needed.
 Be sure to taste and re-season the soup after adding more liquid.